Dinorwig Quarry Photography Workshops Eryri (Snowdonia)

 • What time does the workshop begin and end?

-This one day workshop starts at 08.00am and finishes around 2.30pm.
+The one day Dinorwic workshop start at 08.00am and finish around 2.30pm.

 • Is the host photographer an experienced landscape photographer and knowledgable about Dinorwig Slate Quarry?